hivesolutions/flask-quorum/doc/variables.rst

 Global
 ------

 .. rst:directive:: ..
+NAME:: string (default = None)

+    String that is going to be used to identify the app for the internal structures a fallback value should be defined by the developer of the app.

+.. rst:directive:: ..
+INSTANCE:: string (default = None)

+    The descriptive value of the instance that is going to be executed.
+This value should provide the required mechanisms to correctly separate to virtually different running instance (eg: databases, log files, etc.).

+.. rst:directive:: ..
 DEBUG:: boolean (default = False)

     If the application should be ran under the run mode.